rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Configure port forwarding to access data remotely
 0. Configure network shares using a <strong>NAS server</strong> to store files
 0. Connect using clients and mobile devices to obtain files
+0. Check product operation and package safely for shipment
 0. Train users/customers